 Senator Trent Lott to the Commission on the Advancement of Women and Minorities in Science, Engineering and Technology (CAWMSET) in 1999-2000, later being selected as Chairperson.

 Ms. Mendoza was appointed to the Board of Regents by Governor Rick Perry in 2011.
 She was elected Vice Chairman of the Board on April 29, 2015.
-She is serving her second term as Chair of the Committee on Academic and Student Affairs.
+She is serving her third term as Chair of the Committee on Academic and Student Affairs.
 She is a member of the Committee on Audit and also serves as a liaison to the Texas Higher Education Coordinating Board.

 Her term expires February 1, 2017.

 Elaine Mendoza received a Bachelor of Science degree in Aerospace Engineering from

 Texas A&M University.